yuansicheng/JUNO-Background_Remove/README.md

 root2hdf5
-  source environment: source "/afs/ihep.ac.cn/users/y/yuansc/envs/setup_conda.sh"
+&emsp;source environment: source "/afs/ihep.ac.cn/users/y/yuansc/envs/setup_conda.sh"
-  generate h5 files for signal and noise: python dataset/root2hdf5_new_all.py
+&emsp;generate h5 files for signal and noise: python dataset/root2hdf5_new_all.py

 then devide dataset into train and val
   your dataset folder should be like that: